nkonstantinou/BACS_website/content/_index.md

       text: |
         <br>

         The **BaCS Research Group** is housed at the `Rehabilitation Clinic` of the Department of Rehabilitation Sciences at the Cyprus University of Technology, Limassol, Cyprus.
   - block: portfolio
     id: projects
     content:
-      title: Projects
+      title: Research
       subtitle: #My subtitle
-      text: Add any **markdown** formatted content here - text, images, videos, galleries - and even HTML code!
+      text: "We study cognitive function in `healthy`, `neurological`, and `psychiatric` populations  using `behavioural experiments`, `neuroimaging` and `brain stimulation`"
       filters:
         # Folders to display content from
         folders:
-          - project
+          - projects
         # Only show content with these tags
         tags: []
         # Exclude content with these tags